 - For coffee origins, I prefer natural or honey-processed single origins from Central America, South America, and East Africa.

 So why not give the Kyoto-style drip a go?
 The process is simple enough, but the tower itself will set you back some.
 These towers are beautiful and make great coffee, but they are priced accordingly.
+The brewing process also takes your typical iced coffee and cold brew to another level.

 Be sure to comment below on how this recipe worked for you if you try it.